The best human diet is a matter of debate. Should it be plant-based? Paleolithic? Mediterranean? For our pets, however, the answer is more obvious.

 Peanut butter caution: Don't use peanut butter to deliver supplements, as it may contribute to inflammatory conditions from joint pain to skin lesions.
 Many of Royal's patients have healed naturally after eliminating peanut butter from their diets.

-Food Ingredients to Avoid
+Food Ingredients to Avoid for Pets

 Royal recommends feeding your furry friends organic pet food and treats if possible.
 Or at least avoiding food coloring and chemical preservatives.
 The following ingredients also are not naturally part of a dog's or cat's diet, can cause digestive and inflammatory problems, and should be avoided: